-What Does Research Say About Cannabis for PTSD?29th April 2019
+What Does Research Say About Cannabis for PTSD?29th April 2019 Off By acamsco

 Since nearly the beginning of history, cannabis has been revered for its powerful health benefits.
 As technology has advanced, we’ve been able to identify some pretty specific ways, via the Endocannabinoid System, that cannabinoids interact with the body.
 With new medical cannabis legislation popping up all over, the number of qualifying conditions is constantly expanding, too.
 Many people have heard that cannabis can help anxiety, but fewer people have heard about the benefits of using cannabis for a related condition, post-traumatic stress disorder.